 The company "Suntory Limited" with headquarters in Osaka (Japan) was founded in 1899 by Shinjiro Torii under the name "Torii Shoten", which was then changed to "Kotobukiya" in 1921.
-In the beginning, only imported wines were sold, later also self-produced wines.
-In 1924 the production of single malt whisky was started, which was sold under the name "Suntory Whisky Sirofuda".
-Only in 1963 the company changed its name to "Suntory Limited", the name of its famous product.
-In the same year the production of Suntory beer also started.
-The business areas were continuously expanded, today the wide range of products includes non-alcoholic beverages (fruit juices, tea, canned coffee), soft drinks, beer, spirits and fine wines.
-In 1997 Suntory became a licensee of Pepsi.
-Other extensive businesses in Japan include a restaurant chain with around 300 establishments and a fast food chain.
+In the beginning, only imported wines were sold, later also those produced in-house.
+In 1924, the production of single malt whisky was started, which was sold under the name "Suntory Whisky Sirofuda".
+It was not until 1963 that the company changed its name to "Suntory Limited", the name of its famous product.
+In the same year, the production of Suntory beer also began.
+The business areas were continuously expanded, and today the wide-ranging product portfolio includes non-alcoholic beverages (fruit juices, tea, canned coffee), soft drinks, beer, spirits and fine wines.
+In 1997, Suntory became a licensee of Pepsi.
+Other extensive lines of business include a restaurant chain in Japan with about 300 establishments and a fast food chain.